|January 6, 2025

 • It’s one of the magic ingredients that make grass-fed butter and meat so incredible for boosting your physical performance.

-• CLA helps your body build muscle rather than store fat and has anti-inflammatory properties.
-It may even help prevent cancer.
+• CLA helps your body build muscle rather than store fat and promotes immunity.

 • The best natural sources of CLA are grass-fed beef, butter and full-fat dairy.
 Animals need real grass and greens in their diets to make CLA, so it’s important to go for grass-fed sources.